Child marriage

 Addressing child marriage requires recognition of the factors that enable it.
 While the roots of the practice vary across countries and cultures, poverty, lack of educational opportunities and limited access to health care perpetuate it.
 Some families marry off their daughters to reduce their economic burden or earn income.
 Others may do so because they believe it will secure their daughters’ futures or protect them.

-Norms and stereotypes around gender roles and marriage age, as well as the socio-economic risk of pregnancy outside of marriage, also uphold the practice.
+Norms and stereotypes around gender roles, as well as the socio-economic risk of pregnancy outside of marriage, also uphold the practice.

 Because UNICEF works with a range of stakeholders – from grassroots organizations to high-level decision makers – across a scope of rights issues, we are uniquely positioned to identify and address the systemic barriers to reproductive health and gender equality.